Red Eared Slider Shell Problems & How to Treat Them

 Well, we can only try to keep our turtles safe from any accident.
 There is no proper prevention of this disease.
 But maintaining all the steps mentioned above may help you to keep your red eared slider protected from abnormal shedding disease.

-Holes On Shell
+3. Holes On Turtle Shell

 What Is ‘Holes On The Shell?’